Bed Bug Treatments Leeds, Ilkley, Otley & Wetherby

 David Etherington - Your Local Pest Control Expert.

 If you are having problems resolving your pest problem why not call to arrange a professional inspection.
-I generally only cover the Leeds and wider LS postcode areas areas but travel nationwide to deal with larger problems such as bed bugs in hotels. and contract pest control on large commercial sites.
+I generally only cover the Leeds surrounding postcode areas areas but travel nationwide to deal with larger problems such as bed bugs in hotels. and contract pest control on large commercial sites.
 However if I am are unable to attend I should be able to recommend a local pest controller.